 If you are leasing a home or business, keep in mind that while your landlord may have flood insurance to cover their building, that insurance will not cover your personal belongings.
 Only a separate flood insurance policy can cover items damaged in a flood.
 Protect yourself with a flood insurance contents coverage policy.
 Your insurance agent can help you acquire a policy and answer questions.

-Take Steps To Protect Your Property Icon
+III.
+Take Steps to Protect Your Property

 In addition to flood insurance, there are measures you can take to protect your property.

-• Install flood vents in the foundation walls of the building to help protect the structure from flood damage by reducing the pressure from flood waters
+- Install flood vents in the foundation walls of the building to help protect the structure from flood damage by reducing the pressure from flood waters

-• Elevate air-conditioning units and furnaces or create a shield to divert water to protect your utilities or appliances from flooding.
+- Elevate air-conditioning units and furnaces or create a shield to divert water to protect your utilities or appliances from flooding.
 Efforts such as these will not only protect the equipment in a flood, they may also provide a discount on flood insurance.

-• Maintain proper water runoff and drainage.
+- Maintain proper water runoff and drainage.
 Routinely clean and maintain gutters, downspouts, and splashpads so that rainwater from your roof flows easily away from your home.
 Also, make sure that any nearby drainage ditches or storm drains are clear of debris and functioning properly.

-• Improve lot grading.
+- Improve lot grading.
 Determine how water flows or accumulates around your home to identify potential trouble spots (often easy to see during an average rainstorm).
 Stormwater should always drain away from the building; if necessary, change your landscaping to improve runoff.
 This may include building up any sunken areas around the foundation, digging small depressions to properly channel water, and otherwise improving the yard so that it slopes away from your home.

 Special permit requirements and development standards must be fulfilled in both the SFHA and its adjacent areas.
 Before you build, fill, or alter your land or the building(s) on your property, be sure to visit the County’s Floodplain Permits webpage to determine if you need a permit.

-Help Desk Icon
+Henrico Help Desk

 Do I Need Flood Insurance?